tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

 <https://console.developers.google.com>

-OAuth client ID:
+OAuth client IDs:

-- is used to identify your application (project)
+- are used to identify your application (project)
-- has corresponding client secrets (don't confuse with API keys!)
+- have corresponding client secrets (don't confuse with API keys!)
-- is managed in API Manager:
+- are managed in API Manager:

   `Credentials (left sidebar) -> Credentials -> Credentials (tab)`

-API key:
+API keys:

-- is used to identify your application (project)
+- are used to identify your application (project)
-- doesn't request user consent unlike OAuth client ID
+- don't request user consent unlike OAuth client ID
-- is managed in API Manager:
+- are managed in API Manager:

   `Credentials (left sidebar) -> Credentials -> Credentials (tab)`